Skip to content

 Provide options and a sense of ownership when possible

-Giving staff clear direction is valuable, but you also don’t want to destroy their sense of ownership.
-Providing options allows them more autonomy.
+Giving staff clear direction is valuable, but you also don’t want to destroy anyone's sense of ownership.
+Providing options allows users more autonomy.
 Accepting feedback on the IT policy can also increase buy-in.

-We know that drafting an IT policy from scratch is intimidating, but it doesn’t have to be.
-Refer back to this post and download PDQ’s free policy checklist to start crafting your policies and procedures today.
+We know that drafting a robust IT policy from scratch is intimidating, but it doesn’t have to be.
+Refer back to this post, and download PDQ’s free IT policy template checklist to start crafting your policies and procedures today.

 IT policy checklist